Here are the people behind the chemistry

 The ones doing all the hard work!
 Meet our PhD students

-Chelating bis-phosphinidenes
+Chelating bis-Phosphinidenes

-Group 13 Single-Centre Ambiphile ligands
+Group 13 Single-Centre Ambiphiles

 Master students